 - NRGZ: MicroSectors U.S. Big Oil Index -2X Inverse Leveraged ETN

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.

-The Vanguard Group.
-"Important Information about Leveraged, Inverse, and Commodity Exchange-Traded Products."
-Accessed March 13, 2020.
+Vanguard.
+"Important Information About Leveraged, Inverse, and Commodity Exchange-Traded Products."
+Accessed April 9, 2020.

 E-Trade.
 "Inverse/Leveraged Exchange-Traded Funds."
 Accessed April 9, 2020.